 On most of the chisels, the metal end goes all the way through the handle and right the way through.
 These are great for whacking with a hammer, and you lose no energy whatsoever.
 The hitting force transferred straight through to the blade.

-Whereas if you’re whacking something like a wooden handle chisel with a hammer, firstly, you might end up splitting the handle, especially if you’re using a metal hammer.
+Whereas if you’re whacking something like a wooden handle chisel with a hammer, you might split the handle, especially if you’re using a metal hammer.
 Generally, these are okay with wood malice, especially if they’ve got split proof handles on them.
-But if you’re working these with a metal hammer, you’re going to start damaging the end of it.
-It’s going to begin mushrooming over, and you’re going to lose a lot of power in it.
+But if you’re working these with a metal hammer, you will start damaging the end of it.
+It’s going to begin mushrooming over, and you’ll lose a lot of power in it.